-Ships are movable assets that are required to maintain a national character.
+Ships are movable assets and as such it is required that they maintain a national character.
 Broadly, this means that they must be registered with a nation state.
 Each state maintains its own public shipping register (or registers) that typically records ownership and security interests (most notably mortgages) over ships registered with that state.
-This is fundamental when taking security in connection with a ship financing, as such registers will generally provide prospective lenders with (1) a reliable source showing registerable encumbrances over a ship, and (2) a fairly straightforward way of perfecting registerable security interests over a ship.2
+This is fundamental when taking security in connection with a ship financing, as shipping registers will generally provide prospective lenders with (1) a reliable source showing registrable encumbrances over a ship, and (2) a fairly straightforward way of perfecting registrable security interests over a ship.2

-Other important considerations include the fact that ships are wasting assets with a limited economic life and that their market values and earning capacity are prone to fluctuation.
-They can be lost or completely destroyed or damaged beyond economic repair, they can be compulsorily requisitioned by their flag state, they can be captured by pirates or hostile states, they are potential sources of pollution, and they are subject to various regulatory regimes that may prevent them from navigating.
+Other important considerations include the fact that ships are wasting assets with a limited economic life and that their market value and earning capacity are prone to fluctuation.
+They can be lost or completely destroyed or damaged beyond economic repair; they can be compulsorily requisitioned by their flag state; they can be captured by pirates or hostile states; they are potential sources of pollution; and they are subject to various regulatory regimes that may prevent them from navigating.
 These and other factors will determine the security interests that will be of practical value to a lender.

 - ship mortgage (and collateral deed of covenants where relevant);

 - account security;